manta-innovations/manta-innovations.github.io/_posts/published/2020-11-20-A_deep_dive_into_Timestream.md

 ![post-thumb]({{site.baseurl}}/assets/images/blog/timestream/SQL_query.png){:class="img-fluid rounded float mx-auto mb-2" :height="auto" width="60%"}

-Timestream enables data to be queried using standard SQL (supporting CTE’s, filtering, and aggregations), with over 250 scalar and aggregate functions and additional time series interpolation for data points that may be missing or lost in transmission.
+Timestream enables data to be queried using standard SQL (supporting CTE’s, filtering, and aggregations), with numerous scalar and aggregate functions and additional time series interpolation for data points that may be missing or lost in transmission.
 This means you can easily group data into different chunks of time and perform aggregates, even if certain points in time were missing data.
 The one limitation here is that while Timestream does support table joins, these can only be on the same table (a join back to itself), though this does make sense when you remember that tables are schema-less.